MSNLAB/EdgeCam/README.md

 For example:

--Edge-Cloud-Assisted: The inference for a video frame will be first conducted with the small DNN on the local edge, and the regions of the video frame that have low recognition confidence below a threshold will be offloaded to the cloud for inference with the large DNN model.
+- Edge-Cloud-Assisted: The inference for a video frame will be first conducted with the small DNN on the local edge, and the regions of the video frame that have low recognition confidence below a threshold will be offloaded to the cloud for inference with the large DNN model.
 The Edge node will not directly offload inference requests to the cloud.

--Edge-Cloud-Threshold: When the length of the local inference queue on the edge node exceeds a specified threshold, the edge node will directly offload the video frame to the cloud.
+- Edge-Cloud-Threshold: When the length of the local inference queue on the edge node exceeds a specified threshold, the edge node will directly offload the video frame to the cloud.

--**Step 2:** Start the cloud server.
+**Step 2:** Start the cloud server.
 ```bash
 cd ~/EdgeVision
 python3 cloud_server.py
 ```

--**Step 3:** Start the edge node.
+**Step 3:** Start the edge node.

 Please use the following command for each edge node.
 ```bash